-Another way to improve or perhaps protect future R&D tax credit claims is to pay close attention to your subcontracting contracts.
+Another way to maximise and safeguard future R&D tax credit claims is to pay close attention to your subcontracting contracts.
 This applies whether you are the contractor or subcontractor.

 Structuring your company correctly so you don’t needlessly miss out on R&D tax credits

 You need to be a limited company and paying corporation tax to claim R&D tax credits.
-However, even if you are set up as a limited company, there are things you can do to ensure your claim is maximised.
+However, even if you are set up as a limited company, there are things you can do to ensure that you can claim for the R&D work carried out.
 As with many of the things we discuss in this article, it is important to integrate these as part of a long-term strategy.
 Try to action them during a retrospective R&D tax credit claim and it is likely to be too late.
 What are the issues?